azhx/blagoblag/content/drafts/notes-fuzzing-imagemagick-graphicsmagick.rst

 preventable root cause, it's time to reconsider what we're doing.

 .. [#] I don't want to pick on Hanno, this post is about how good OSS-Fuzz is, not how bad everyone else is.
 He just happened to have a quote that captured this well.
+.. [#] This includes bugs discovered in "delegate" libraries such as LibRaw or libheif.

 .. _`Paul Kehrer`: https://langui.sh/
 .. _`425 security issues`: https://bugs.chromium.org/p/oss-fuzz/issues/list?can=1&q=status%3AVerified+Type%3ABug-Security+label%3AProj-imagemagick%2CProj-graphicsmagick&sort=-modified&colspec=ID+Type+Component+Status+Library+Reported+Owner+Summary+Modified&x=type&y=proj&cells=counts